MariolaH/my-pseudocode/pseudocode.md

 - It can be prepapred with any type of protein but the chef recommends shrimp.

-- Time to cook:
+- Time to cook: 20 minutes

 ```

 ---

-## INIT: Variables for the recipe
+## INIT: Variables for the program

 ---